$\mathbb{Z}_3$ parafermion in the double charge-Kondo model

-\textit{Comparison with experiment.--} Finally we turn to the implications of our results for the experiments of Ref.~\cite{pouse2021}.
-Although experimental results near the QCP were obtained at large transmission $\tau$, $\tau_C$, we expect the universal asymptotic behavior to be the same as that discussed above for the Kondo limit \cite{KBM}.
+\textit{Comparison with experiment.--} Finally we turn to the implications of our results for the experiments of Ref.~\cite{pouse2023}.
+Although the experimental results were obtained at large transmission $\tau$, $\tau_C$, we expect the universal low-temperature behavior near the QCP to be the same as that discussed above for the Kondo limit \cite{KBM,Note1}.
 Since the maximum conductance measured is slightly lower than the predicted value $G_0=e^2/3h$, we infer that the quantum critical state is not fully developed at experimental base temperatures.
-Detuning away from the QCP by varying the island gate voltages $\delta V_g$ and QPC transmission $\tau_C$ (while keeping $T$ and $\tau$ constant) generates a finite FL scale $T^*$.
+Detuning away from the TP by varying the island gate voltages $U$ generates a pseudo-Zeeman field $h_L=h_R$ in the DCK model, whereas detuning QPC transmission $\tau_C$ (while keeping $\tau$ constant) maps to channel anisotropy $\delta J$.
+Either destabilizes the QCP and generates a finite FL scale $T^*$.
 Without perfect scale separation, we expect,

-In Fig.~\ref{fig:expt} we plot the experimental data vs $T^*/T$, with $T^*$ estimated \cite{Note1,pouse2021} for each combination of $\tau_C$ and $\delta V_g$.
-The rescaled data compare well with Eq.~\eqref{eq:GTstTk}, when $T_K$ and $c_*$ are used as free fit parameters.
-This provides strong evidence that the vicinity of the DCK model QCP is probed experimentally in the device of Ref.~\cite{pouse2021}.
+In Fig.~\ref{fig:expt} we plot the experimental data vs $T^*/T$, with $T^*$ estimated \cite{Note1,pouse2023} for each combination of $\tau_C$ and $U$, while $T=20$mK is kept fixed.
+The rescaled data compare well with Eq.~\eqref{eq:GTstTk}, when $c_K/T_K^{2/3}$ and $c_*$ are used as free fit parameters.
+This provides strong evidence that the vicinity of the QCP in the DCK model is probed experimentally in the device of Ref.~\cite{pouse2023}.

 \textit{Conclusion and outlook.--} The two-site charge-Kondo setup described by the DCK model can in the Toulouse limit be mapped to a solvable boundary sine-Gordon model by bosonization methods.
 At the QCP we show that the residual entropy $\tfrac{1}{2}\ln(3)$ is due to a free $\mathbb{Z}_3$ parafermion, while a second parafermion mode is Kondo screened.
 Exploiting the mapping, we also obtain exact results for the conductance near the critical point that agree not only with NRG results but also with experimental data.
-This suggests that a $\mathbb{Z}_3$ parafermion is already present in the experimentally-measured device of Ref.~\cite{pouse2021}.
+This suggests that a $\mathbb{Z}_3$ parafermion is already present in the experimentally-measured device of Ref.~\cite{pouse2023}.
 This could be demonstrated more explicitly by measuring experimentally the fractional entropy of the parafermion using the methods proposed and implemented in Refs.~\cite{sela2019detecting,child2021entropy,han2022fractional}.
+Our approach also opens the door to studying other phases of quantum matter with irreducible strong interactions using the Emery-Kivelson mapping.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid